Utah Nonapportionable Nonrefundable Credits

 Contact the Governor's Office of Economic Development, 324 S State St, Suite 500, SLC, UT 84111, telephone 801-538-8804, http://business.utah.gov/relocate/incentives/incentives-recycling_zones/or for additional information.

 1. 5% of the taxpayer's qualified expenses for the taxable year incurred for increasing research activities in Utah above a base amount,

 2. 5% of certain payments made during the taxable year to a qualified organization increasing basic research in Utah above a base amount, and

-3. 9.2% of the taxpayer's qualified research expenses for the taxable year beginning in 2010.
+3. 7.5% of the taxpayer's qualified research expenses for the taxable year beginning on or after January 1, 2012.

 Note: Any credit under 1 or 2 above exceeding the tax owed may be carried forward for the next 14 taxable years as a credit against Utah tax due.
 Any credit under 3 above may not be carried forward.
 There is no form for this credit.
 Keep all related documents with your records.

 Tax Credit for Machinery and Equipment Used to Conduct Research (expired for years after 2010)

 1. 6% of the cost of machinery and equipment used primarily to conduct qualified research in Utah for not less than 12 or more consecutive months, and

 2. 6% of the cost of machinery and equipment donated to a qualified organization and used primarily to conduct basic research in Utah for 12 or more consecutive months.